 A high-quality organic fabric case with durable stitching and a heavy-duty zipper like Hullo’s can last a lifetime.
 Unfortunately, a buckwheat hull pillow’s filling will not.
 Like other filling types, buckwheat hulls break down over time.

-The degradation of the filling isn’t very obvious.
-It happens slowly and subtly with use over time.
-A ten-year-old buckwheat pillow with crushed buckwheat hulls can feel awesome compared to the soft squishy pillows you used to sleep on, but it isn’t going to be quite the effective pillow it once was.
+The degradation of buckwheat hull filling happens slowly and subtly with use.
+A ten-year-old buckwheat pillow with flattened buckwheat hulls can feel awesome compared to the soft squishy pillows you used to sleep on, but it isn’t going to be quite the effective pillow it once was.

 - The buckwheat hulls will lose some of their volume.
-Your pillow may feel flatter and not provide the support it once did.
+Your pillow may feel flatter and not provide the loft it once did.

 - The crushed buckwheat hulls will not be as malleable as they once were.
-They will not grip one another like intact hulls do.
-As a result, your pillow won’t hold its shape as well as it could.
+They will not grip one another like intact rough-edged hulls do.
+As a result, your pillow may not hold its shape as well as it could.